nofanto/chuwi-hi10go-touchscreen-linux-driver/README.md

 Touchscreen driver for Chuwi hi10 go N5100, the current mainline driver (kernel 6.6) have inverted the touch screen in the device.

-This driver tested on Manjaro 23.1 (Vulcan) with gnome wayland as desktop environment.
+This driver tested on Manjaro 23.1 (Vulcan) with kernel 6.6 and gnome wayland as desktop environment.

 ## Preparation